Matías Lammens: Buenos Aires mayoral run

 In June 2019, Lammens stated his intention of running for Chief of Government (mayor) of Buenos Aires in that year's election as part of a broad front in opposition to the Republican Proposal-led government, composed of progressive and centre-left parties and leaders, saying that "Kirchnerism is not enough in the City".
 He confirmed his pre-candidacy (ahead of the simultaneous and mandatory open primaries) on 19 June 2019, as part of the Frente de Todos, the peronist coalition that endorsed the presidential candidacy of Alberto Fernández and Cristina Fernandez de Kirchner.

 His mayoral ticket was completed by journalist and writer Gisela Marziotta, who ran as vice-chief of government.
 His campaign was focused on Mauricio Macri's perceived economic mismanagements in the national government, and the incumbent Horacio Rodríguez Larreta's association with the president and his party.

-At the election on 27 October 2019, Lammens received a 687.026 votes – or 35% –, losing in the first round against Rodríguez Larreta's 55.9%.
+At the election on 27 October 2019, Lammens received a 687.026 votes – or 35% – losing in the first round against Rodríguez Larreta's 55.9%.
 Despite the wide loss margin, Lammens's share of the votes represents the best electoral result for an opposition party in Buenos Aires City since Mauricio Macri's victory in 2007.

 Ministry of Tourism and Sports

 On 10 December 2019, Lammens was appointed by incoming president Alberto Fernández as minister of the newly restored Ministry of Tourism and Sports, succeeding Gustavo Santos and Diógenes de Urquiza, respectively the secretaries of Tourism and of Sports in Mauricio Macri's cabinet.
 Sports-wise, Lammens stated his intention of focusing on neighbourhood clubs.

 Lammens's appointment as Tourism and Sports minister coincided with the beginning of the COVID-19 pandemic in Argentina.
 The Fernández administration chose to close down nearly all sports venues, and the closing of the country's external and internal borders effectively shut down tourism for the duration of the lockdown measures.
 As part of the ministry's salvagement measures, Lammens launched an emergency investment fund, infrastructure boosts, and the PreViaje programme, wherein the government committed to repaying up to 50% of all travel expenses for internal tourists in the 2020–2021 summer season.
 Over 500.000 people signed up for the programme, according to government figures.
 The programme was renewed ahead of the 2021–2022 summer season as well.

+Since 2021, he has been a member of the Broad Front (FG), and presently serves in its national board.

 Personal life

-Lammens is married to sociologist Mariana Gené, with whom he has two daughters; they live in the barrio of Palermo, in Buenos Aires.
+Lammens is married to sociologist Mariana Gené, with whom he has two daughters; they live in the neighbourhood of Palermo, in Buenos Aires.
 He defines himself as agnostic, and is in favor of the legalization of abortion in Argentina.